 Please use the application form.

-if you are presenting a paper at the Congress, indication of the session, the title of your paper and name of the session organizer/discussant OR, if not, your motivation for attending the Congress (max.
+if you are not presenting a paper at the Congress, your motivation for attending the Congress (max.
 200 words)

 The completed application form should be scanned and send to the following address: firstname.lastname@example.org

-Please note that this application form does not in itself offer any guarantees.
+Please note that completion this application form does not in itself guarantee support.

 Only after this decision should you start the registration procedure.